 Review changes from the last time this submission was presented (yesterday).

-Discussion on the form of the sentence “In the test, NSS = NSTS with EQM MCSs shall be used.”
+Discussion on the form of the sentence “In the test, NSS = NSTS with EQM MCSs shall be used and no beamforming steering matrix shall be used.”

 Discussion on possible splitting of the sentence.